JMorgCode/personal-webpage/README.md

 5.)
 Use a script to assist with deploying to Elastic Beanstalk.
 Takes in parameters, uploads to S3, creates a new version of Elastic Beanstalk, then deploys that version to the environment. einaregilsson/beanstalk-deploy

 6.)   set variables that beanstalk-deploy will use

+##  Adding Complexity: Multi-Container Application

+### Creating Worker Process

+1.)
+Created the worker process with a function that calculates fib values when it is given a specific index

+2.)
+Set up the Express server

+3.)
+Create the react app, render pages, and set up routing

+### Dockerizing the react app in development

+1.)
+Created individual dev dockerfiles for the client, server, and worker.